lorenzobenvenuti/strava-cli/README.md

 # strava-cli

 Command line interface for [Strava](http://www.strava.com).
-It allows:
+It allows to:

 * Retrieve infomations and stats about your activities matching certain criteria
 * Bulk update activities